 The Ilovica-Shtuka Project consists of two adjacent properties, Ilovica 6 and Ilovica 11.
-The Group was granted the Exploitation Concession for Ilovica 6 under the rules and regulations of the Minerals Law in Macedonia.
-The Ilovica 6 Exploitation Concession has an initial term of 30 years and is subject to a state royalty of 2% of the market value of metals contained in concentrate.
+On July 24, 2012 the Group was granted the exploitation concession for Ilovica 6 under the rules and regulations of the Minerals Law in Macedonia.
+The Ilovica 6 exploitation concession has an initial term of 30 years and is subject to a state royalty of 2% of the market value of metals contained in concentrate.
 The Ministry of Environment and Physical Planning in Macedonia (the "MoEPP") has formally approved the Environmental Impact Assessment Study (the "EIA") for Ilovica 6 under the Environmental Law in Macedonia.